How to Replace a Toilet Flapper

 Step 4: Clean the Flapper Seat

-Inspect the area around the flush valve opening, where the flapper creates a seal.
-Use a sponge or cloth to clean the seat, removing debris, mineral residue, or rust that may prevent a proper seal.
+Check the area around the flush valve opening, where the flapper seals.
+Wipe it with a sponge or cloth to clear debris, mineral residue, or rust that might hinder a good seal.

 Older toilets with worn surfaces may require a small amount of scrubbing to restore a smooth area for the new flapper.
 Check the overflow pipe and refill tube for any obstructions, ensuring that water flows properly once the repair is complete.
 A clean flapper seat is crucial to stop running water and ensure a secure rubber seal.